 If you're facing eviction because your landlord has fallen behind with their mortgage payments, you might have a right to stay in the property.

 If you don't have a right to stay, you can apply to delay possession of your home by up to two months.
 This could give you more time to find a new place to live.

-Coronavirus - your landlord's mortgage lender can’t go to court to evict you
+Coronavirus - if your landlord's mortgage lender goes to court to evict you

 If your landlord has fallen behind with their payments, their mortgage lender could take them to court to get possession of the property.
 This will usually give them permission to evict anyone who lives there.

 You may have some rights if your tenancy is binding on the landlord's mortgage lender.

 Your tenancy may be binding if any of these things apply to you:

 - the landlord’s lender agreed to the tenancy